palaa159/Docs/Tutorials/03-Wifi_Getting_Started_Guide.md

 **Important Notes Before You Continue:**

-* In order to unpair your WiFi Shield with a WiFi network (or update its firmware), it cannot be attached to an OpenBCI Board (Cyton or Ganglion).
-It needs to be powered separately and disconnected from a board, so that it can effectively power cycle after a network connection or firmware update.
+* In order to unpair your WiFi Shield with a WiFi network (or update its firmware), it cannot be under control of an OpenBCI Board (Cyton or Ganglion).
+It needs to be powered separately, with Ganglion, WiFi Shield shall be disconnected, with Cyton, the `EXT PWR` shall be in the off position.
+Why?
+So the WiFi Shield can effectively power cycle.
 * If you have trouble joining the WiFi Shield network, turn the WiFi of your phone/computer/etc. off/on
 * It may take 10-15 seconds for your WiFi shield to appear in your WiFi options (be patient!)
 * Once you connect your WiFi shield to a network, it will no longer appear in your WiFi options with its "OpenBCI-XXXX" unique ID.
 To make it reappear, you must first "ERASE CREDENTIALS" of the WiFi Shield from the WIFI SHIELDS configuration inside the OpenBCI GUI